 This post is the second in a series on energy-efficient lighting.
 We’re reviewing all kinds of spaces in homes and businesses to help you save energy.
-Click here to for advice on making even more places energy-efficient with lighting.

 According to Pacific Gas & Electric’s Food Service Technology Center, restaurants are the biggest energy users in the retail world.
 Did you know that lighting accounts for about 13% of all energy used in the average restaurant?
 This sounds like an industry ready for some energy savings.

 If you’re still using traditional filament lamps to illuminate your eatery, cafe, or diner, 75% of the energy your lights consume – of the energy you pay for to power those lights – is wasted, given off as heat.

 By making easy upgrades to energy-efficient lights in your restaurant, you can save upwards of 75% of the energy used to operate your lights.
 Plus, newer, innovative light sources can give your customers an elegant and memorable dining experience.

 Here are a few simple suggestions to save energy and hard-earned cash with your restaurant lights:

 Still using standard incandescent light bulbs?
 The fastest, simplest thing you can do to save energy is to update them.
 Whether they’re the ubiquitous A19 lamps, reflector lamps for your track lights, chandelier light bulbs in hanging fixtures, or decorative globe lights in the bathroom, you have tons of new energy-efficient options:

 - CFLs (compact fluorescent light bulbs) are an easy to find, affordable alternative, and they only use about 1/3 of the energy required to power an incandescent.
 They’re available in a variety of color temperatures, so you can always find one to fit your restaurant’s aesthetic.